Aviation & Flight

 * 1st objects flung into space

-This 60 page newspaper has a two column headline on the front page: "Try to Hurl Rocket Slugs Into Space, Free of Earth".
-The coverage tells of the 1st time in history that man made objects where successfully put out into outer space.
-This was also the highest...
+The front page has a two-column headline: "Try to Hurl Rocket Slugs Into Space, Free of Earth".
+The coverage tells of the 1st time in history that man-made objects where successfully put out into outer space.
+This was also the highest a rocket (A-4 missile) has eve...
 See More

 V-2 rocket testing in New Mexico......